Rashid Khan: Big Bash League

 In September 2017, he signed with Adelaide Strikers to play in the 2017–18 Big Bash League, he later went on to win the tournament.
 On 8 January 2020, in a match during BBL|09 against the Sydney Sixers, Rashid took the fifth hat-trick in the history of the BBL.
 Since joining the Strikers, he has cemented himself as a fan's favourite in Adelaide.

 On 12 January 2022, in the 2021–22 Big Bash League season, Khan played in his 300th Twenty20 match.
 In the game he took six wickets for 17 runs, his career-best figures, and the third-best figures in the BBL.

 Afghanistan Premier League

 In September 2018, he was named as the Icon Player for Kabul Zwanan's squad in the first edition of the Afghanistan Premier League tournament.
-Despite being on the losing side in the final, he was named as the player of the tournament.
+Despite being on the losing team in the final, he was named as the player of the tournament.